edwardcallow/tesco-jargon/p.md

 > See also [authorisation to work (PR2K741](a.md#authorisation-to-work-rp2k741).

 #### Personal digital counting unit (PDCU)
-PDA pplication previously used by stock control to complete counts.
+PDA application previously used by stock control to complete counts.

 #### Pensions builder
 The Tesco pension scheme.
 You can join at any time and save, with help from Tesco, for your retirement.
 As soon as you join, the scheme also gives you life cover (cash, partner and children’s pensions) and ill-health cover (immediate income for life).